-Here we are at the end of 2016.
-We at the Measurement Experts blog appreciate your readership this year.
-You visited this blog more than 52,000 times this year, with more than 8,000 views on the most popular post.
+2017 is drawing to a close, and we at the Measurement Expert blog appreciate the time you’ve spent with us this year.
+You visited this blog more than 165,000 times this year, with more than 19,000 views on the most popular post.
 So, thanks for coming by!

 Normally Open vs Normally Closed: Deciding whether your float switch needs to be normally open or normally closed for pump control can be a little confusing.
 So we would like to clear things up.
 When we say normally open or normally closed, we are referring to an electrical circuit.
 An open circuit is incomplete, meaning that the electric current is unable to complete the loop due to a gap.
 A closed circuit is complete with no gaps, enabling the current to travel through the whole loop.

 Modbus RTU vs Modbus TCP/IP: The specific way data is packaged and transmitted is known as a communication protocol.
 Fieldbus is a type of communication protocol that allows networking industrial devices, such as pressure transducers and level sensors to a PLC.
 Modbus is a popular fieldbus that allows a lot of data to be transferred, and supports two-way communication for remote operation (such as device programming and set-up).

 How To Use A Multimeter To Troubleshoot Your Sensor: You’re having problems with the signal from your sensor.
 Maybe it only works occasionally, maybe there’s too much noise to establish a strong connection, or maybe you just don’t know what is wrong.
 Grab your multimeter, and let’s see what we can figure out.
 What’s that?
 You’re not sure what a multimeter is, or how to use it?
 Let’s take a quick look then.
 After all, we’ve got a sensor to troubleshoot.

 And, the most popular Measurement Expert post in 2017: